petrostrak/rust-by-example/19_std_library_types/README.md

 The `panic!` macro can be used to generate a panic and start unwinding its stack.
 While unwinding, the runtime will take care of freeing all the resources *owned* by the thread by calling the destructor of all its objects.

 Since we are dealing with programs with only one thread, `panic!` will cause the program to report the panic message and exit.
+## HashMap
+Where vectors store values by an integer index, `HashMaps` store values by key. `HashMap` keys can be booleans, integers, strings, or any other type that implements the `Eq` and `Hash` traits.

+Like vectors, `HashMap`s are growable, but HashMaps can also shrink themselves when they have excess space.
+You can create a HashMap with a certain starting capacity using `HashMap::with_capacity(uint)`, or use `HashMap::new()` to get a HashMap with a default initial capacity (recommended).

+For more information on how hashing and hash maps (sometimes called hash tables) work, have a look at [Hash Table Wikipedia](https://en.wikipedia.org/wiki/Hash_table).